zhaox97/Nebula/README.md

 ``npm config set msvs_version 2015``

 Finally, to work with the pipeline, the Python packages numpy and scipy must be installed before running the setup below.
-One option is to use a Python distribution that has these packages installed, such as [Anaconda](https://www.continuum.io/downloads).
+One option is to use a Python distribution that has these packages preinstalled, such as [Anaconda](https://www.continuum.io/downloads).
 If you already have the traditional Python distribution installed, the best way to install these packages is by downloading them from the site [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
 Download the files `numpy-1.11.1+mkl-cp27-cp27m-win_amd64.whl` and `scipy-0.17.1-cp27-cp27m-win_amd64.whl` (or the 32-bit version if that's the Python version you're running), and run the following commands in the directory these files are in:

 ``pip install numpy-1.11.1+mkl-cp27-cp27m-win_amd64.whl``